 … It’s almost time to leave, and you can’t believe how quickly time has flown.
 You feel like you have known the other counselors for ages and it’s sad to say goodbye to the kids.
 They keep asking if you will be back and you are looking for ways to get in touch.
 You might even make use of that Vkontakte profile that you made for fun some time ago.

 Now, that’s how we describe it.
-Hear about it from an intern in the video below.
+Hear about it from an intern in this video.

 Your host will be the organizers of the English-language summer camp.
 We work with two such organizations, one near Kostroma and other near Ryazan.
 Run for many years, their camps are highly sought-after by parents for their small size, excellent education, and a warm atmosphere.
 Many campers every year are returnees from prior years.